Spectory/debugging_dev_meeting/README.md

 end
 ```

-Now by simply viewing the log we can pin point the error, loos like someone is missusing the the MyMath.add method and feeding it the wrong input.
+Now by simply viewing the log we can pin point the error, loos like someone is misusing the the MyMath.add method and feeding it the wrong input.

 ```bash
   Apr 24 04:01:20 [debug]: MyMath.add(3, _2)